-- Information provided by the Country's authorities and the country expert. - Data from the Belgian dossier that would govern the safety of the MBM supplied to Luxembourg was used to assess the situation in Luxembourg. - Commission veterinary inspection-reports to Belgium, (1996 and 1998). - Commission veterinary inspection-reports to Luxembourg (December 1998).
+- Information provided by the Country's authorities and the country expert. - Two Commission veterinary inspection reports to Belgium, from 1996 and 1998.

-1.3 Recommendations for improving the basis for assessing the GBR
+1.3 Recommendations for improving the basis for assessing the Geographical BSE-risk

 - Detailed compliance data would allow verifying the assumed efficiency of the preventive measures.
-Of particular importance are data on cattle feeding in Luxembourg, the SRM ban (in BE) and rendering (in BE). - Detailed results from an active targeted surveillance (screening of risk-sub-populations such as adult (>2 years) fallen stock and emergency slaughter for BSE-infected animals) would provide a better basis for assessing the trend of the GBR.
+Of particular importance are data on cattle feeding in Luxembourg, the SRM ban and rendering. - Detailed results from an active targeted surveillance (screening of asymptomatic cattle in risk-sub-populations such as adult (>2 years) fallen stock and emergency slaughter for BSE) would provide a better basis for assessing the trend of the GBR.